 Regional Strategic Roadmap

-The Regional Strategic Roadmap toolkit enables Bali Process members to evaluate existing national policies, and identify gaps in current counter-trafficking programs in a self-directed manner.
+The Regional Strategic Roadmap toolkit enables Bali Process members to evaluate existing national policies and identify gaps in current counter-trafficking in persons programs in a self-directed manner.
 The toolkit has been designed to assist policy makers and practitioners navigate through four distinct categories: planning, principles, policy and practices.

 Regional Strategic Roadmap Regional Strategic Roadmap